ThePetriGroup/Petri/PROTOCOL.md

-# *Petri* communication protocol (*draft*)
+# Petri communication protocol

-*– This document is not finished, and provided as a basis for early discussion. –*

 ## Abstract

-This document describes a possible communication protocol to be used by Petri.
+This document describes the communication protocol to be used by Petri.

 ## Introduction